Last Updated November 11, 2022

 In addition, Bend’s climate is relatively arid.
 “High desert” is a relatively imprecise term, but it’s often used to describe most of Central (and Eastern) Oregon.
-While Bend gets most of its precipitation in late fall and winter, annual snowfall is a relatively modest 33.8 inches.
-On average, the snow gets deeper than 2 feet only once in every 20 winters.
+While we get most of our precipitation in late fall and winter, Bend’s average annual snowfall is a relatively modest 33.8 inches.
+On average, the snow in Bend gets deeper than 2 feet only once in every 20 winters.

 The winter of 2018-2019 was one such year, with nearly 46 inches of snow in February alone.
 It was a winter few here will forget, but that amount of snow remains a serious outlier.
 Of course, the fact that it’s an outlier means Bend lacks the infrastructure to keep things moving when big snowstorms do hit.
 But hey, who doesn’t mind a snow day or two?

-Does Bend Really Get 300 Days of Sunshine Per Year?
+How Many Days of Sunshine Does Bend Get Per Year?

 The rumor started a long while ago that Bend gets 300 days of sunshine per year, but unfortunately, it’s not really true.
-In actuality, clear days average 158 per year, with an additional 105 that are mostly sunny.
+So, how many days of sun does Bend really get per year?
+The answer: Bend averages 158 sunny days per year, with another 105 that are mostly sunny.